Statement of Agency Organization and Operation

 - Collecting and returning unclaimed property belonging to Florida residents

 The Department's headquarters are located in the Larson Building, 200 East Gaines Street, Tallahassee, Florida 32399.
 Business hours are 8:00 a.m. to 5:00 p.m., Monday through Friday, except for legal holidays.
 The Department's telephone number is (850) 413-3100.
-The locations and contact information for all other regional offices are available at
+Please view the locations and contact information for all other regional office, if needed.

 General Description and Functions of the Department of Financial Services